 - Accredited Investor investment products are superior because they are scarce, and for the high net worth people only.

 - You should not declare yourself as an accredited investor even if you qualify because you will be sold toxin products and you enjoy no regulation protection

 Both concepts are wrong.
 Accredited Investor products are neither good nor bad.
-You need to scrutinize them just like many other products.
+You need to scrutinize them just like any other products.
 For example,

-- Vanguard’s Index funds (the most popular and one of the largest passive investing strategies) are considered Accredited Investor products just because they don’t want to go through a complex and costly process such as regulatory filings and capital outlay in Singapore
+- Vanguard’s index funds (the most popular and one of the largest passive investing strategies) are Accredited Investor products just because they don’t want to go through a complex and costly process such as regulatory filings and capital outlay in Singapore

 - On contrary, Lehman’s Minibond, the famous toxin products were sold as a retail product where any Mom-and-Pop can buy.

 Therefore, it is best for you to seek advice from a qualified investment adviser for more information before you write the cheque.

 As defined in Section 4A of the Securities and Futures Act (Chapter 289), there are two main types of accredited investors